Posts by Kevin Lonergan

 Writing problem statements for Business Cases In this post we discuss: how to develop a clear problem statement; why we need one; common mistakes to avoid, and provide tips on how they can be improved.
 Why do we need one?
 When developing a business case, it is often hugely useful to include a clear problem…

-and how to make it much better: The purpose of this post is to describe the limitations of Scrum and why Scrum alone will often not work.
+and how to make Scrum work much better: The purpose of this post is to describe the limitations of Scrum and why Scrum alone will often not work.
 Later we describe what would work much better, while still using incremental product development.
-In particular, we focus on how to move beyond the mantra of delivering “value”…
+In particular, we focus on how to move beyond the mantra of delivering…

-Read MoreWhy Agile will never be a project management framework
+Read MoreWhy Agile is not a project management framework

 This is not a Waterfall-versus-Agile discussion: This post is not about Waterfall-v-Agile.
 It is much wider than that.
 In its pure sense, Waterfall is a very specific and rarely used software development life-cycle.
 This post is about the realities of projects in business, regardless of how unpalatable those realities may be, and what the real…